Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-\paragraph{Stage 1: Test oracle representation} \toolname introduces a novel and expressive representation for test oracles that can be easily understood by LLMs called the \emph{equivalent Constrained Abstract Query (CAQ) pair}.
-A CAQ is an abstract SQL query with placeholders representing tables, columns, predicates, and other SQL components.
+\paragraph{Test oracle representation} \toolname introduces a novel and expressive representation for test oracles that can be easily understood by LLMs called the \emph{equivalent Constrained Abstract Query (CAQ) pair}.
+A CAQ is an abstract SQL query with {\em placeholders} that can represent tables, columns, predicates, and other SQL components.
 These placeholders are also associated with the corresponding constraints, which are essential to implement test oracles.
-For example, a CAQ containing two placeholders might specify that placeholders must be syntactically identical, or that a predicate must be a Boolean expression when instantiated.
-An equivalent CAQ pair consists of two CAQs that are semantically identical for every possible instantiation of placeholders, \emph{i.e.,} filling those abstract placeholders with concrete SQL snippets that satisfy their constraints.
-This abstraction allows \toolname to represent a wide range of test oracles, including several existing ones.
+For example, a CAQ with two placeholders might specify that placeholders must be syntactically identical, or that a predicate must be a Boolean expression when instantiated.
+An {\em equivalent CAQ pair} consists of two CAQs that are semantically identical for every possible instantiation of placeholders, \emph{i.e.,} for all possible fillings of the placeholders with concrete SQL snippets that satisfy their constraints.
+CAQs allow \toolname to represent a wide range of test oracles, including several existing ones.
 For instance, TLP~\cite{rigger2020finding} can be represented as an equivalent CAQ pair, \emph{i.e.,} $Q_1$ and $Q_2$, as shown in Listing~\ref{lst:tlp-in-caq}.
-In this representation, the abstract query $Q_1$ serves as the original query template, while $Q_2$ is its three-way partitioned version.
-Here, to ensure the syntax validity of the instantiated queries from the two CAQs, $\square_1$ is restricted to represent any table, and $\square_2$ must be a boolean expression over the columns of table $t_1$.
-The equivalence is then guaranteed by an implicit identity constraint: the table placeholder $\square_1$ and the predicate placeholder $\square_2$ must be instantiated consistently in both queries.
+In this representation, $Q_1$ serves as the original query template, while $Q_2$ is its three-way partitioned version.
+Here, to ensure the syntax validity of the instantiated queries from the two CAQs, $\square_1$ is restricted to represent any table, and $\square_2$ must be a Boolean expression constructed using the columns of table $t_1$.
+These two CAQs are semantically equivalent for all valid instantiations of the placeholders that satisfy their constraints, where $\square_1$ and $\square_2$ should also be instantiated consistently in both queries.